SNIPPIK/hyprdots/README.md

 > Window rules support only: `English`, `Russian`\
 > This config tested on notebook and desktop\
 > Auto configuration of monitors, left to right\
-> Hyprland animations can be changed in hyprland.conf\
 > Wallpapers directory is Pictures/Wallpapers

 # Install